wizzenalum/Ecommerce-API/README.md

 ```go
 npm start
 ```
+6. click [here](http://localhost:8000) or link in terminal to access your application.

 ## How to test this api using vs-code
 1. i assume your system has vs-code and rest-client preinstalled